Background pattern

 Consult your doctor or pharmacist before starting to take this medication.

-Before starting your treatment with this medication, inform your doctor about your complete medical history.
+Before starting treatment with this medication, inform your doctor about your complete medical history.
 Inform your doctor:

 This medication is not indicated for the prevention of tropical parasitic infestations.
 It is not effective against adult parasitic worms and can only be used after a doctor's recommendation when parasitic infestation is confirmed or strongly suspected.